retry2z/Phonebook-Workshop/README.md

 ## Description

-Phone Book is a CRUD application which allows authenticated users to add new contacts to the catalog.
+Phone Book is a SPA Web application which allows authenticated users to add new contacts to the catalog.
 The project is built for educational purposes and in particular – practicing JavaScript.

 ## Technoligies